judsonlmoore/judsonlmoore.com/_posts/travel/destinations/norway/2017-10-09-baneheia-kristiansand-norway.markdown

   - scandinavia
   - norway
   - kristiansand
-excerpt:		I spent a day in Kristiansand, Norway thanks to a company cruise for the 2017 trivago on Tour.
+description:		I spent a day in Kristiansand, Norway thanks to a company cruise for the 2017 trivago on Tour.
 Though just one day, I experienced memories that will last forever!
 image:			/assets/images/2017/09/jumping-with-moose-in-norway.jpg
 ---